KonstantinosPol/GradEGP/README.md

 ### Description

-1. The main file for one Monte-Carlo (MC) run is main_EGP_run.m
+A. The main file for one Monte-Carlo (MC) run is main_EGP_run.m

-2. For a given dataset and number of MC runs, one can run  EGP_res.m to obtain GradEGP results for MC runs
+B. For a given dataset and number of MC runs, one can run  EGP_res.m to obtain GradEGP results for MC runs

-3. The "network delay", "temperature" and "email eu" datasets can be found at  NetDelayFeat.mat, Tempfeatdata.mat and emailEuData.mat respectively.
+C. The "network delay", "temperature" and "email eu" datasets can be found at  NetDelayFeat.mat, Tempfeatdata.mat and emailEuData.mat respectively.

-4. The chosen hyperparameters in the param files for each dataset can be obtained via grid search or Python sklearn.gaussian_process.GaussianProcessRegressor package, using a subset of the data (e.g 20%)
+D. The chosen hyperparameters in the param files for each dataset can be obtained via grid search or Python sklearn.gaussian_process.GaussianProcessRegressor package, using a subset of the data (e.g 20%)

 ### How to run

-A. For the Network Delay dataset the results for 50 MC runs can be obtained running [egp_vec, time_tot_egp] =EGP_res("network delay", 50)
+1. For the Network Delay dataset the results for 50 MC runs can be obtained running in Matlab command window:
+  [egp_vec, time_tot_egp] =EGP_res("network delay", 50)

-B. For the Temperature dataset the results for 50 MC runs can be obtained running [egp_vec, time_tot_egp] =EGP_res("temperature", 50)
+3. For the Temperature dataset the results for 50 MC runs can be obtained running in Matlab command window:
+   [egp_vec, time_tot_egp] =EGP_res("temperature", 50)

-C. For the Email Eu dataset the results for 50 MC runs can be obtained running [egp_vec, time_tot_egp] =EGP_res("email eu", 50)
+5. For the Email Eu dataset the results for 50 MC runs can be obtained running in Matlab command window:
+   [egp_vec, time_tot_egp] =EGP_res("email eu", 50)